mah0x211/lua-llsocket/README.md

 ### bytes = iov:consume( bytes )

-delete the data of specified number of bytes.
+remove data for the specified number of bytes.

 - **Parameters**
     - `bytes:number`: number of bytes.